gonsolo/chipyard/GONSOLO.md

 2. A working XDMA (and XVSEC) driver.

+   The simulator from 3. talks to the FPGA via PCI Express with this driver.

-   Made from my [repository](https://github.com/gonsolo/dma_ip_drivers/tree/gonsolo) updated for kernel 6.8.7.
+   It is made from my [repository](https://github.com/gonsolo/dma_ip_drivers/tree/gonsolo) updated AMD's XDMA drivers for kernel 6.8.7.

    - The bitstream from 1. has to be flashed onto the Nitefury II.
 Otherwise the xdma module will fail to load.
    - The kernel has to be booted with kernel parameter ```pci=nomsi'''.
 Otherwise the xdma module will fail to load.